marquezp/expense-tracker/README.md

-# An app for tracking expenses
+# A web-app for tracking expenses